 – contribute to the protection and conservation of the cultural heritage of the Park

 Number of positions

 Five hours a day (from Monday to Friday), from 8 am to 1 pm.
-Minimum volunteering period is one week, and maximum is one month.
+The minimum volunteering period is one week, and the maximum is one month.

 – comfortable with working outdoors